Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Did he mean circumcision was a yoke too difficult to bear?
 NO!
 He was referring to one having to bear the yoke of his own sins.
 For if we seek to be saved through works rather than through the faith of the Messiah, then the Messiah's sacrifice is of no effect for us.
 We will be bearing our own sins upon our own necks, seeking to be justified by works rather than faith.

 After Paul and Barnabas gave their testimonies, James pronounced his sentence of what should be done.
-The Gentiles were not to be troubled concerning circumcision.
+The "Gentiles" (those of the northern ten tribes of Israel in dispersion) were not to be troubled concerning circumcision.
 They had far more serious problems that needed to be dealt with.
-They were to abstain from pollutions of idols (for they were coming out of gross idolatry); from fornication (which was prevalent in their society); from things strangled (another common practice among Gentiles that causes blood to remain in the meat); and from blood (the drinking of which was a delicacy among Gentiles, yet forbidden by YEHOVAH God), at Acts 15:20, 29.
+They were to abstain from pollutions of idols (for they were coming out of gross idolatry); from fornication (which was prevalent in the society in which they lived); from things strangled (another common practice among those of the northern ten tribes living in non-Israelite countries that causes blood to remain in the meat); and from blood (the drinking of which was a delicacy among these nations, yet forbidden by YEHOVAH God), at Acts 15:20, 29.

-The Gentile converts had far more problems than these four issues but, as verse 21 states, since they would hear Moses preached every Sabbath when they attended synagogue services they would eventually learn the rest of the law.
+The Israelite converts living in these countries had far more problems than these four issues but, as verse 21 states, since they would hear Moses preached every Sabbath when they attended synagogue services they would eventually learn the rest of the law.
 For now, however, they would need to correct their most detestable habits.

 The Galatian Controversy